 New to the scene are good-guy Steve Burnside, a prisoner who is trying to escape the island and his past, and the Ashford twins.
 The Ashford family was a key founder of Umbrella Corporation, but lost their hold on the dynasty a few games back.
 Now headed by Alfred Ashford, Umbrella is conducting T-virus experiments in a secluded location creating powerful mutants.
-RECV has a large, varied arsenal of may be obliterated and mysteries solved.
+RECV has a large, varied arsenal of weaponry, comprised of handguns, a bow gun, several dual weapon options including the linear and grenade launchers.
+The linear launcher is slow charging up, but then has unlimited "ammo" energy balls that are slow travelling but deadly; the grenade launcher shoots traditional grenades, but other ammo is available.
+Launchables include gasses, flame and acid, each designed to target the specific weaknesses of various types of zombies.
+The .357 magnum is a one hit wonder, but ammo is very scarce.
+Action takes place in four different, spacious environments and some hidden sub-environments.
+For instance, hidden in the lavish palace that is home to the Ashfords lies the route to a private residence.
+From Rockfort Island to the Antarctic, the settings offer a variety of circumstances in which zombies may be obliterated and mysteries solved.
 Overall, RECV brings a new face to an old standard.
-Similar to all other Resident Evil games in game play and objectives.
-Capcom continues to run with the survival-horror gaming style it invented. aNow featuring 3D surroundings with awe (and fright) inspiring graphics, the latest game to the famous series adds to the thriller aspects of this gory game.
+Similar to all other Resident Evil games in game play and objectives, Capcom continues to run with the survival-horror gaming style it invented. aNow featuring 3D surroundings with awe (and fright) inspiring graphics, the latest game to the famous series adds to the thriller aspects of this gory game.
 Turn off the lights when you play, and try not to jump too high when these eerie creatures come after you.
 Contact Amanda Greco at katta8@aol.com.

+Graphic coursesy of www.videogames.com

+Players fight off grotesque zombies created by the mysterious Umbrella Corporation in Resident Evil Code: Veronica.
+WORLD SERIES

+Clemens dominates, Yanks win

+◆ Righthander overcomes strained hamstring, holds Diamondbacks to 1 run.
+3 hits

+Associated Press

-Graphic courses of www.videogames.com Players fight off grotesque zombles created by the mysterious Umbrella Corporation in Resident Evil Code: Veronica.
-WORLD SERIES Clemens dominates, Yanks win Righthander overcomes strained hamstring, holds Diamondbacks to 1 run, 3 hits Associated Press NEW YORK Clemens Roger and Mariano Rivera showed the Arizona Diamondbacks they know a little bit about pitching in the World Series, too. Т h e Rocket won when the New York Yankees couldn't afford lose, shutting down the Diamond-backs over seven innings for a 2-1 win Tuesday night that cut Arizona's lead to two games-to-one.
+NEW YORK Clemens and Roger Mariano Rivera showed the Arizona Diamondbacks they know a little bit about

+pitching in the World Series, too.

+h e T Rocket won when the New York Yankees couldn't afford

+Clemens lose, shutting down the Diamond-backs over seven innings for a 2-1 win Tuesday night that cut Arizona's lead to two games-to-one.
 Pumped and psyched, Clemens allowed only three hits and struck out nine.
 Mariano Rivera threw two perfect innings in relief, and that was it for Game 3.
-The Yankees, who hit only .102 in losing to Curt Schilling and Randy Johnson at Bank One Ballpark, are still struggling at the plate. enough to win on this night.
-No baseball team has ever rallied from an 0-3 deficit to win a postseason series.
-Thanks to Clemens' win and Rivera's save, the defending three-time champions won't have to try to do it, either.
-The Yankees' victory set up an intriguing choice for Arizona manager Bob Brenly: Does he start converted reliever Miguel Batista in Game 4 Wednesday night, or does he bring back Schilling on three days' rest?
-Orlando Hernandez is set to start for New York 0 n Halloween night.
+The Yankees, who hit only .102 in losing to Curt Schilling and Randy Johnson at Bank One Ballpark, are still struggling at the plate.
+But an early home run by Jorge Posada and a tiebreaking single by Scott Brosius in the sixth were enough to win on this night.